io10-0x/allauditnotesandreports/velvetv4auditnotes.md

 }
 ```

 In the withdraw function, if that revert ever hits, this is what solidity does in the EVM.
-It pushes the length of the payload (all data related to the error message) to the stack and then it pushes the selector of Error(string) which we are talking about in this point and that selector is 0x08c379a0.
+It pushes the selector of Error(string) which we are talking about in this point and that selector is 0x08c379a0.
 It adds it as 32 bytes so appends a bunch of 0's at the end.
-So now you know that if you ever see 0x08c379a0 in any data, you know that it is an error.
-Then solidity pushes an offset to the length of the string, the length of the string and then the actual string which in this example would be the string "InsufficientBalance".
+So now you know that if you ever see 0x08c379a0 in any data, you know that it is an error string from a require statement.
+Then solidity pushes an offset to the length of the string, the length of the string and then the actual string which in this example would be the string "Unauthorized".
 All of this will be explained in more detail below so continue reading.

 mstore(add(free_mem_ptr, 4), 32)
 🔹 Stores 32 (offset) at free_mem_ptr + 4.
 So this opcode is simply adding 4 bytes to 0x80 and storing the decimals value of 32 there.
 As we have learnt from the assembly course, each memory slot is 32 bytes but we are writing to 0x84 which is only 4 bytes after 0x80 so you might be thinking, arent we overwriting the 0x80 slot and the answer is yes we are.
 The idea is that we want to form all the data that forms the error message and this data contains the following: